ibm-cloud-docs/netezza/security/saml-docs.md

 1. Copy the `ACS url` and `SLO endpoint` from the `IdP configuration` page.
 {: #step3saml}

-1. Login to the IdP Portal.
+1. Login to the `IdP` Portal.
 1. Navigate to your `SAML` application.
 1. Edit the application configuration and add the ACS url and SLO endpoint from [step 3](/docs/netezza?topic=netezza-saml-docs#step3saml).

-## Configuring Signed Authentication on Idp
+## Configuring Signed Authentication on IdP
 {: #config_saoi}

-1. Login to Netezza UI as a user who is part of the administrative group.
+1. Go to `IdP` application.
-1. Select respective checkbox on `IdP configuration` page.
+1. Select respective checkbox to enable signed authentication.

-    An upload certificate notification will be prompted.
-    {: note}
 1. Click `Download Certificate` button in the Netezza UI under `IdP configuration -> SAML`.

     An user with admin privileges can only download the authentication certificate.